smissu/bitcoin-trader/README.md

-# Pionex Klines Downloader 📥
+# Pionex Bars Downloader 📥

-A small Python utility to download OHLCV klines (candles) from Pionex and save them as CSV files.
+A small Python utility to download OHLCV Bars (candles) from Pionex and save them as CSV files.
 It supports multiple timeframes and can run in scheduled mode to fetch:

 - 1-hour bars (`60M`) — downloaded every hour
 - 4-hour bars (`4H`) — downloaded every 4 hours